tuttiq/tuttiq.me/content/posts/where-do-i-start-on-learning-to-code.md

 ---
-title: Where Do I Start (on learning to code)?
+title: Where Do I Start (learning to code)?
 subtitle: An introduction to Software Development from the very beginning
 category:
   - Tech